 Credit cards are a widely used financial product.
 If you are about to open a credit account or are just wondering what cost you have to bear when you purchase something using your credit card, you can use this device as a credit card APR calculator.

-Still, you may need some benchmark figure to compare the estimated APR to.
+Still, you may need some benchmark figures to compare the estimated APR to.
 So what is a good APR for a credit card?
-There is no simple answer to this question as APRs are highly variable according to its type and the services or benefits attached to the card.
+There is no simple answer to this question, as APRs are highly variable according to their type and the services or benefits attached to the card.
 Besides, the actual Federal Reserve's policy rates and your credit scores also affect the credit card APR.

-According to CreditCards.com, the average credit card APR is 17.73 percent as of May 22, 2019.
+According to, the average credit card APR is 17.73 percent as of May 22, 2019.
 It means that a good APR should be at least this rate or below it.